paywithcurl/vaultex/README.md

 # Vaultex

-A very simple read-only elixir client that authenticates and reads secrets from HashiCorp's Vault.
+A very simple elixir client that authenticates and reads secrets from HashiCorp's Vault.

 ## Installation